 Ahh spring, I just love this time of year…

-- If you love this casual cottage look, be sure to see this simple spring tablescape with hydrangeas!
+- If you love to decorate with hydrangeas, be sure to see this simple spring tablescape with hydrangeas!

-- And here are even more ways to decorate with hydrangeas…and more ways to decorate with pink!
+- For more hydrangea decorating ideas, read this and here are more ways to decorate with pink!

 - Small galvanized metal containers: Homegoods a few years ago but this metal planter is even cuter!
 I also love the shape of this plant container with twine handles!

-- Ceramic bunnies: Pier One (from a few years ago) and these plain white bunnies are cute too.
+- Ceramic bunnies: Mine were from Pier One but these plain white bunnies are cute too.